 About The Program

 The Mayor's Internship Program is designed to immerse students in City government by matching interns to their fields of interest inside the public service sector.
 In the spirit of diversity and inclusiveness that characterizes San Francisco, The Mayor’s Office welcomes intern candidates of various backgrounds who wish to bring innovative ideas and fresh perspective to City Hall.
+Now accepting applications for Spring 2019!

 Through their experiences, they will gain the knowledge and skills to have a career in the public sector or beyond.
 While here, interns will be involved in the operations of the City while being introduced to many community service opportunities.